 Where any turn may lead to Heaven/Or any corner may hide Hell/Roads shining like river up hill after rain

-The composer has worked with writer Robert Macfarlane to fashion the text of the piece from this and other fragments of Thomas’s poetry.
+The composer worked with writer Robert Macfarlane to fashion the text of the piece from this and other fragments of Thomas’s poetry.

-Our performance takes place in the majestic and light-filled setting of St George’s, Hanover Square.
+Our performance took place in the majestic and light-filled setting of St George’s, Hanover Square.
 St George’s is a historic church containing many artistic treasures and a special musical connection – one of its most famous worshipers was George Frederick Handel.

 Song for Athene – John Tavener